 In the photo above, you can see that the Lumie Sunrise Alarm doesn’t take up as much space on my bedside table as the previous two devices.
 I also quite like the circular light effect with the buttons in the middle.

-In the middle price bracket for wake-up lights, the Lumie Sunrise Alarm is one of the better devices I’ve tested.
-It’s often available at a third of the price of the Lumie Body Clock Shine 300.
-However, it’s less customisable in ways that could be a deal-breaker for some people.
+The Lumie Sunrise Alarm is one of the better lower cost wake-up lights I’ve tested.
+It’s often available at a third of the price of the Lumie Bodyclock Shine 300.
+However, it’s much less customizable in ways that could be a deal-breaker for some people.

-In the photo above, you can see that the Lumie Sunrise Alarm is still just about bright enough to use as a reading light.
-I found the previous two devices more comfortable though, especially if I’m tired and my book has a small font size.
+In the photo above, you can see that the Lumie Sunrise Alarm might not be bright enough for everyone to use as a reading light.
+I found the previous two devices more comfortable, especially if I’m tired and my book has a small font size.

-Like all Lumie models in my experience, the buttons take some getting used to.
-To be fair, I’m yet to find a sunrise alarm clock that’s very simple to program; it seems to go with the territory.
+Like other Lumie models I’ve used, the buttons take some getting used to.
+To be fair, though, I’m yet to find a sunrise alarm clock that’s very simple to program.
+It seems to go with the territory.

-It typically costs just under $50 in the US and just under £50 in the UK, though it’s sometimes unavailable in the US.
-This makes it much more affordable than higher end Lumie, Philips, or Hatch wake-up lights, for example.
+It usually costs just under $50 in the US and just under £50 in the UK, though it’s sometimes unavailable in the US.
+But this does make it much more affordable than higher end Lumie, Philips, or Hatch wake-up lights, for example.

 4. Dreamegg Sunrise 1

 In the photo above, you can see the interesting pattern created by the light shining through the fabric on the front of the Dreamegg.
-It’s a cute little clock that doesn’t take up much space.
+It’s a cute little wake-up light that doesn’t take up much space.

-The odd thing is that only six of the sounds can be set as alarm tones, while the full 29 can be used like a normal white noise machine.
+The odd thing is that only six of the sounds can be set as alarm tones, while the full 29 can be used on demand like a white noise machine.

-The maximum brightness isn’t as bright as those two, or the Lumie Sunrise Alarm either.
-While I found it was enough to wake me in the morning along with a sound, it was too dim as a reading light.
-On the plus side, it makes a lovely night light.
+The maximum brightness isn’t as bright as the previous three.
+While I found it was enough to wake me up in the morning along with the sound, it was far too dim to use as a reading light.
+On the plus side, it does work well as a night light, and younger eyes might be fine using it for reading.

 In the photo above, I’m trying to read with the light of the Dreamegg.
-It’s a bit too dim for my preference, but those with better vision might enjoy the warm glow.
+It’s not bright enough for my eyesight, but those with better vision might enjoy the warm glow.

 In the photo above, you can see the buttons of the Dreamegg Sunrise 1, all of which are on top.
 There’s also a slider on each side under the visible buttons to adjust the light or clock brightness.